 Located in the heart of lower downtown (“LoDo”), Coors Field combines the nostalgic feel of classic ballparks with state-of-the-art technology, creating an unparalleled baseball experience.

-In 2014, Coors Field will be getting even better, with the addition of The Rooftop.
-The new deck will offer the best views in the stadium, with a long terrace overlooking the ballpark, as well as downtown Denver and the majestic, snowcapped Rocky Mountains.
-The centerpiece of the Rooftop will be the Tavern Ballpark.
-To celebrate the fact that the room is exactly 5,280 feet above sea level (one mile high!) the bar will be exactly 52 feet and 80 inches long and offer 52 craft beers on tap.
+The new deck offers the best views in the stadium, with a long terrace overlooking the ballpark, as well as downtown Denver and the majestic, snowcapped Rocky Mountains.
+The centerpiece of The Rooftop is the Tavern Ballpark.
+To celebrate the fact that the room is exactly 5,280 feet above sea level (one mile high!) the bar is exactly 52 feet and 80 inches long and offers 52 craft beers on tap.
 Rollup glass garage doors can transform the area into open air space, where fans can enjoy all the sights and sounds of the ballpark.
-The CHUBurger Restaurant will offer a Colorado casual dining with a display kitchen open on all four sides so fans can watch their food being prepared and will feature craft burgers made with beef raised from the Hops & Heifers Farm in nearby Longmont, Colorado.
+The CHUBurger Restaurant offers Colorado casual dining with a display kitchen open on all four sides so fans can watch their food being prepared and features craft burgers made with beef raised from the Hops & Heifers Farm in nearby Longmont, Colorado.

 Coors Field History